klemenStanic/WIER2021/pa3/report/report.md

 ## 1. Introduction
 The goal of this assignent was to implement an algorithm that would first process the provided HTML pages and index them into a database.
-The built index is then used for querying against it in order to find the occurances of the search term in all the pages.
+The built index is then used for querying against it in order to find the occurrences of the search term in all the pages.
 To get a better representation of the speedup an inverted index achieves compared to a more naive approach, we also implemented an algorithm that achieves the same results by sequentialy searching files and compared the time compexity.